trentlarson/distrinet/app/features/genealogy/README.md

 - Start from a known state:
   - Go to "genealogy" and "Genealogy Settings" and click the "clear" button.

-- Then use test settings:
+- Click on edit icon and use test settings: `gedcomx:my-local-test:test-sample-norman#KWHH-HSW`
-  - gedcomx:my-local-test:test-sample-norman#KWHH-HSW
+  - See that the focus and copy links work.
+  - See that Norman has two external links.
+One goes to the public page, and one works after getting a session ID (acquired on the "Genealogy Settings" page, after which you can browse with pictures.

 - UI Genealogy Samples (from our programmers' private data):
   - Get `fssessionid` and start with `FSSESSIONID=... yarn dev` or fill in on page.